 Although there is a lot of technical terminologies, it is quite easy to set up a VoIP phone system in your office.
 Once you have signed up to Yodel, that’s it!
 Everything is enabled and you can start making and receiving calls.

 Once everything is configured in the Yodel management manage platform, you can connect your normal smartphone to use the service via Yodel apps as well.
 While other VoIP services only work with computers or specialized VoIP telephones, the Yodel services allow the use of a smartphone connected to the internet.
 It works just as well as a traditional landline phone, or even better, smartphones work in sync with your Yodel desktop app account.

 If you need or want an office phone, opt for a VoIP system that offers you everything a traditional landline system can do.
 If you are leading a team remotely and everyone needs a central telephone line, VoIP can be a smart choice.
+Don’t forget that many businesses use VoIP systems together with their CRM, in order to maximise their potential customer base.
 VoIP business telephony systems are cheaper than fixed telephones because they use an existing Internet connection rather than a separate hardware system.